bhf/ts-nextjs-monorepo/README.md

 For illustrative purposes only.

 A basic structure for a Typescript NextJS Monorepo with Storybook.
-Uses a ports and adapters style architecture.
+Uses a ports and adapters style architecture with workspaces.

 ## Structure